ryotayamanaka/call-tree/README.md

 The data source is the CSV files in [the sample report folder](https://www.dropbox.com/s/z0s6adzg27wf3g4/reports-csv-1112.tgz?dl=0) linked from [this issue comment](https://github.com/oracle/graal/pull/2957#issuecomment-743175407).
 The mapping from CSV files (= tables) to graph is defined in the loading configuration file [`config.json`](./config.json).

+Please note that the numbers look slightly different from [the outputs here](https://github.com/oracle/graal/pull/2957#issuecomment-756227414) because:

+- The `Method` nodes are loaded from two CSV files (in both cases)
+- The edges between `VM` and `Method` are not loaded in our case (= 544 potential edges).
+These can be added later if needed.

 ### JShell

 Start JShell